AnalogDragon/Taiko-Input/README_EN.md

 The software projects for the USB microcontroller are located in this directory.
 There are two software projects, each tailored to different hardware.
 The microcontroller used is CH552/CH554, which is an 8-bit USB microcontroller.

-The `TK_usb_CH552/` directory contains software adapted for the dual drum hardware (arcade), which can be enumerated as a USB-HID keyboard.
+The `TK_usb_CH552/` directory contains software adapted for the dual taiko hardware (arcade), which can be enumerated as a USB-HID keyboard.

-The `TK_usb_CH552_mini/` directory contains software adapted for the single drum hardware, capable of being enumerated as different USB devices, such as USB-HID keyboard or n******o switch-compatible gamepad.
+The `TK_usb_CH552_mini/` directory contains software adapted for the single taiko hardware, capable of being enumerated as different USB devices, such as USB-HID keyboard or n******o switch compatible gamepad.

 The software is compiled using Keil 4, and relevant software functionality can be enabled/disabled based on macros before compilation.